Conjunctivitis Treatment at Your Northern San Antonio Optometrist

 Symptoms of Pink Eye

 Like its name implies, pink eye can cause your eyes to appear reddish or pinkish.
 Most people who have conjunctivitis also have persistent itching or burning sensations, accompanied by increased tear production and blurry vision.
 Sometimes, the tears will form a crust along the lashes, especially during sleep.
-Allergies and some other issues can cause similar symptoms, and it's important to see an experienced San Antonio eye doctor to determine the cause of your symptoms so you can receive the most appropriate care.
+Allergies and some other issues can cause similar symptoms, and it's important to see an experienced northern San Antonio eye doctor to determine the cause of your symptoms so you can receive the most appropriate care.

 Diagnosing Your Eyes

 Pink eye is diagnosed during an eye exam that uses special lenses and lights to examine your eyes.
-In most cases, a skilled eye doctor in San Antonio can make the diagnosis of conjunctivitis based on the results of the eye exam and a review of your symptoms.
+In most cases, a skilled eye doctor in northern San Antonio can make the diagnosis of conjunctivitis based on the results of the eye exam and a review of your symptoms.
 Sometimes, the eye doctor may take a small sample of your tears so they can be evaluated.
 This type of analysis can help determine the germ that's causing the infection, and it can be helpful in people with infections that may be difficult to clear up.

 Treating pink eye begins with the use of special eye drops that destroy the germ causing the infection.
 It's also very important to throw away any eye makeup to avoid recontamination of your eyes, and you should also throw away any contact lenses you've worn while your eyes have been infected.
 During treatment, you'll probably need to avoid contact lens wear entirely until the infection is cleared and your eyes heal.
 You should also avoid rubbing your eyes and make sure to wash your hand thoroughly before touching your eyes for any reason.

 Conjunctivitis requires prompt care to prevent more serious infection and vision problems.
-As a top-rated optometrist in San Antonio, Vision Source Castle Hills offers the care you need to get rid of the infection and enjoy better eye health.
+As a top-rated optometrist in northern San Antonio, Vision Source Castle Hills offers the care you need to get rid of the infection and enjoy better eye health.
 If you have symptoms of conjunctivitis or any change in your vision, call the office at (210) 344-1400 and schedule an office visit today.